 We've all heard the conventional wisdom and 'facts' handed down to us from generation to generation.
 Some of them are true but there are a lot that guide golfers down the wrong path.

-Basically this means putting counts way more than driving the ball.
+Basically this means putting counts way more than driving the golf ball.
 Learning to putt will shave strokes off your score very quickly but if you're taking 7 shots to get to the green, what difference does it make if you one putt from 20 feet every hole?

 Here's Bubba swinging out of his shoes